What is Google Gemini (formerly Bard)? Everything you need to know

 About this guide

-Gemini, formerly known as Google Bard, is Google's AI-powered chatbot and now forms the centrepiece of its own platform for generative artificial intelligence.
-Since its renaming in early 2024, the service has evolved significantly.
+Gemini, formerly known as Google Bard, is Google's AI-powered chatbot and now forms the centerpiece of its own platform for generative artificial intelligence.
+Since its renaming in early 2024, the offering has evolved significantly.
 The original voice assistant has evolved into a versatile system that is embedded in the most important Google services and is constantly gaining new features.
-Gemini offers ever-growing possibilities in the areas of research and creativity and emphasises the evolution from a single chatbot to a comprehensive AI environment that Google is gradually rolling out worldwide.
+Gemini offers ever-growing possibilities in the areas of research and creativity and emphasizes the evolution from a single chatbot to a comprehensive AI environment that Google is gradually rolling out worldwide in its ecosystem.

 ChatGPT